actions/runner-images/docs/create-image-and-azure-resources.md

 The runner-images project uses [Packer](https://www.packer.io/) to generate disk images for  Windows 2019/2022 and Ubuntu 20.04/22.04.

-Each image is configured through a JSON or HCL2 Packer template and specifies where to build the image (Azure in this case) and what steps to run to install software and prepare the disk.
+Each image is configured by a JSON or HCL2 Packer template that specifies where to build the image (Azure in this case) and what steps to run to install software and prepare the disk.

-The Packer process initializes a connection to Azure subscription via Azure CLI, and automatically creates all the temporary Azure resources required to build the source VM (resource group, network interfaces and VM from the "clean" image specified in the template).
+The Packer process initializes a connection to Azure subscription using Azure CLI and creates temporary resources required for the build process: resource group, network interfaces and virtual machine from the "clean" image specified in the template.

-If the VM deployment succeeds, the build agent connects to the VM and starts executing installation steps from the template.
+If the VM deployment succeeds, Packer connects it using ssh or WinRM and begins executing installation steps from the template one-by-one.
 If any step fails, image generation is aborted and the temporary VM is terminated.
 Packer also attempts to cleanup all the temporary resources it created (unless otherwise configured).

-After successful image generation, a snapshot of the temporary VM is converted to VHD image which is uploaded to the specified Azure Storage Account.
+After successful completion of all installation steps Packer converts snapshot of the temporary VM to VHD image and uploads it to the specified Azure Storage Account.

-## Prerequisites
-### Build agent
+## Build agent preparation

-You can use local or virtual machine running OS Windows or Linux as a build agent.
-You may use [Azure VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli) as well.
-In any case you will need these software:
+Build agent is a machine where Packer process will be started.
+You can use any physical or virtual machine running OS Windows or Linux.
+Of course you may also use [Azure VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli).
+In any case you will need these software installed:

 - Packer 1.8.2 or higher.